IdelsTak/webcerebrium-based-crypto-bot/README.md

 - Decompile the bot's jar file to enable inclusion of working Binance API credentials (key and secret code).

-- Tweak webcerebrium's Java Binance API to remove some nagging exceptions.
+- Tweak Webcerebrium's Java Binance API to remove some nagging exceptions.

 ## Outcome